mark-watson/Java-AI-Book/manuscript/kgn.md

 The KGN user interface loop allows you to enter queries and see the results.
 There are two special options that you can enter instead of a query:

-- sparql - this will print out all SPARQL queries used to present results.
+- sparql - this will print out all previous SPARQL queries used to present results.
 After entering this command the buffer of previous SPARQL queries is emptied.
 This option is useful for learning SPARQL and you might try pasting a few into the input field for the [public DBPedia SPARQL web app](http://dbpedia.org/sparql) and modifying them.
 We will use this command later in an example.
 - demo - this will randomly choose a sample query.